dsjeffcoat/shopify-shoppies-app/README.md

 - Movie search through OMDB API
 - Ability to nominate movies to your favorites
-- Ability to remove picked nominations through a nominations modal
+- Ability to remove picked nominations through a nominations overlay
 - Modal presented when all five nominees are selected

 OMDB API Primary Source: http://www.omdbapi.com/